Academic Policies & Code of Conduct

 Academic Code of Conduct

 The University of Michigan-Dearborn values academic honesty and integrity.
-Each student has a responsibility to understand, accept, and comply with the University's standards of academic conduct as set forth by the Code of Academic Conduct, as well as policies established by the schools and colleges.
+Each student has a responsibility to understand, accept, and comply with the University's standards of academic conduct as set forth by the Academic Code of Conduct, as well as policies established by the schools and colleges.
 Cheating, collusion, misconduct, fabrication, and plagiarism are considered serious offenses.
 Violations will not be tolerated and may result in penalties up to and including, expulsion from the University.

 CECS Grievance Policy